Full-Time Faculty Positions

 DePaul University is located in the heart of Chicago's vibrant Loop and Lincoln Park communities.
-In 2022, DePaul’s School of Cinematic Arts (SCA) was ranked 15th in
+In 2024, the School of Cinematic Arts (SCA) was ranked 11th in The Hollywood Reporter’s annual list of the top film schools in the country.

 Responsibilities